 U.S.A.
-Installations: Section 9.3 of current edition of NFPA 54/ANSI Z223.1 Air for Combustion and Ventilation and applicable provisions of the local building codes.
+Installations: Current edition of Section 9.3 NFPA 54/ANSI Z223.1 Air for Combustion and Ventilation and applicable provisions of the local building codes.

-Canadian Installations: Part 8 of current edition of CAN/CSA-B149.1.
+Canadian Installations: Current edition of Part 8 of CAN/CSA-B149.1.
 Venting Systems and Air Supply for Appliances and all authorities having jurisdiction.

-NOTE: Termination Requirements for the Provinces of Alberta and Saskatchewan
+Termination Requirements for the Provinces of Alberta and Saskatchewan